 Consider the reading of this verse in the context of the verses before it:

 Had this universe been created in a “perfect” state, we would have to assume that there was no waste, of any type, prior to Adam and Eve’s disobedience and sin.
-Yet, are we to assume that the trillions of stars in the universe originally were infinitely stable but, in an instant of time (upon Adam and Eve’s sin) were converted to a less efficient state of nuclear fusion?
+Furthermore, we would have to assume that the trillions of stars in the universe originally were infinitely stable but, in an instant of time (upon Adam and Eve’s sin), were converted into a less efficient state of nuclear fusion.
+These are illogical suppositions.

 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made aliveThese two verses have nothing to do with the death of animals and plants, as there is no clear indication in the Bible as to whether or not there will be a future resurrection from the dead for animals and plants.
 Christ rose from the dead so that mankind could be redeemed from the death that comes from sin.
 As in Adam, all people die, so in Christ all people will be made alive, whether resurrected unto eternal life or eternal death (the second death).(1 Corinthians 15:21,22).